nmacgreg/motionUI/README.md

     * Add a route that gets a list of all possible tags
     * Clean-up; portability
 * To do, in Production:
+    * Add monitoring of redis (josie)
-    * Roll out the httpd thingy on melody
+    * Roll out the httpd container on melody; add monitoring of httpd container on melody; make sure it's only bound internally!
-    * Re-write main.py to use melody...
+    * Re-write main.py to be environment sensitive
-    * Roll out Redis on Josie, for real
+        * When in Dev environment, refer to http://localhost/<video_file> ...
+        * When in Prod environment, refer to http://melody/<video_file> ...
+        * I think this means, use a .env file
     * Roll out our new code, on Josie, for real!
     * Change the configuration of "motion" on archie to call a script each time an event ends (just curl the API, with the name of the new file)
     * Error handling: what if the file doesn't exist, on httpd